martin-ueding/thinkpad-scripts/doc/think-resume.1.rst

 You can set the following options:

 ``disable_touch``
-    Whether to enable/disable the touch screen.
+    Whether to enable/disable the touch screen on resume.
 Set it to ``true`` or something else.
+Note that to disable touch at startup, you should set it up manually through your desktop environment's configuration tool by adding a call to ``think-touch off`` in the startup procedure.

 EXAMPLE
 =======